Apple’s M4 Chip Is Just Months Away

 Apple doesn’t appear to be willing to wait when it comes to upgrading the company’s processors for its laptops and desktops.
 A new report out from Bloomberg says the company will launch its first M4-powered computers this year.

 The news is surprising considering that Apple only last month updated its most popular MacBook line—the MacBook Air— with M3 chips.
-And Apple only introduced the M3 series last fall sat the very tail end of October.
+And Apple only introduced the M3 series last fall at the very tail end of October.

 At the time, Apple said of the M3: “Apple today announced M3, M3 Pro, and M3 Max, three chips featuring groundbreaking technologies that deliver dramatically increased performance and unleash new capabilities for Mac.
 These are the first personal computer chips built using the industry-leading 3-nanometer process technology, allowing more transistors to be packed into a smaller space and improving speed and efficiency.
 Together, M3, M3 Pro, and M3 Max show how far Apple silicon for the Mac has come since the debut of the M1 family of chips.”